RuihanYuan/VirusProject/README.md

 conda install -c bioconda -c conda-forge bcbio-gff bwa dna-features-viewer matplotlib pyyaml samtools seaborn
 ```

-After following the installation, you should see all of the dependencies installed using:
+After following the installation, the full list of dependencies installed can be viewed using:

 ```bash
 conda list